About

 For a long time, the computer was just the box I used to write reports and surf the web.
 Until I got fed up with how messy our membership database was.
 Knowing nothing about data architecture, I taught myself enough to rebuild our database in Airtable.
 When I ran up against Airtable's limitations, I dug deeper: taught myself database design and T-SQL, migrated our data to Azure SQL, and built a CRUD app with Power Apps that even our most tech-innocent organizers could use to track and report their fieldwork.
 Then I started learning Python to scrape, clean, and analyze data from the web.
 I got to a level where I could fetch and analyze data, but my scripts were brittle and narrow in scope, like the marigolds and zinnias in my garden.
 My next step is to take the giant leap from knowing the datatypes, functions and methods to understanding how to write robust, professional-level programs that will endure like perennials.

 In addition, I've recently discovered an abiding love for the elegance of lower-level computing processes.
-As I develop my data engineering skills to make a deeper impact for my organization, I’m also delving into the basics of operating systems, networks and access control.
+As I develop my data engineering skills to make a deeper impact for my organization, I’m also delving into the basics of how a computer works.